AvaniBataviya/react-google-map/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, make .env file from .env.example and you can run:

 ### `yarn start`